 One-click service provisioning across every network resource will be necessary to allow CSPs to create and deploy services quickly.
-They’ll need language flexibility – to create services in whichever development language they prefer on a platform which extends the functionality of the OpenDaylight based controller to the new services.
+They’ll need language flexibility – to create services in whichever development language they prefer on a platform that extends the functionality of the OpenDaylight-based controller to the new services.

-Lumina Networks has been working since our spin off from Brocade to help service providers automate their physical networks.
+Lumina Networks has been working since our spin-off from Brocade to help service providers automate their physical networks (read more on Service Automation).
 As we head into 5G, one thing is perfectly clear – partnering to transform is necessary.
 Transformation success will belong to the CSPs in-source transformative skills but understand when to partner to access expertise and leadership they don’t yet hold.
 Finding the right partners, with the right capabilities, the right experience, the right strategies and most importantly, the right philosophical alignment is critical.
 Learning to swim in the software and open source waters takes time.
 But having a swim coach to help you learn the strokes can accelerate your path to proficiency.

-The second tool that Lumina uses to enable physical resources with is Intent Based Service Automation.
-This solution standardizes NBIs based on yang models (IETF/OpenConfig), and translates these models into multiple south-bound interfaces.
+The second tool that Lumina uses to enable physical resources is Intent Based Service Automation.
+This solution standardizes NBIs based on yang models (IETF/OpenConfig) and translates these models into multiple south-bound interfaces.
 From CLI commands for legacy platforms and REST APIs for EMS systems, our Service Automation platform manages heterogeneous environments including any proprietary interfaces (NETCONF, gRPC, gNMI).
-The solution is extensible through a microservices platform which can adapt to any network element.
+The solution is extensible through a microservices platform that can adapt to any network element.

 Intent Based Service Automation also allows CSPs to focus network operations around intent.
 The solution veils micro-configurations behind a script – the orchestrator communicates the intent to the SDN controller which is responsible for translating it into micro-configurations.
 By abstracting the micro-configurations, we are re-aligning the service to the business, and moving away from pure technology alignment.

-Although Lumina has several tools to enable these solutions, one of our products holds a lead role – Lumina Extension & Adaptation Platform, LEAP.
-LEAP enables automation of heterogeneous network elements using model driven frameworks, in an extensible fashion.
-LEAP extends Lumina’s OpenDayLight based SDN controller using a microservices architecture, and enables better integration with business layers.
-It promotes addition of new microservices based components in a language agnostic manner, thereby enabling operators to use the scripting skills of their DevOps teams to extend their service automation frameworks in-house, based on business demands, without dependency on external vendors.
+Although Lumina has several tools to enable these solutions, one of our products holds a lead role: Lumina Extension & Adaptation Platform, LEAP.
+LEAP enables automation of heterogeneous network elements using model-driven frameworks in an extensible fashion.
+LEAP extends Lumina’s OpenDayLight-based SDN controller using a microservices architecture and enables better integration with business layers.
+It promotes the addition of new microservices-based components in a language-agnostic manner, thereby enabling operators to use the scripting skills of their DevOps teams to extend their service automation frameworks in-house, based on business demands, without dependency on external vendors.

 Quick Technical Overview of LEAP